mbernste/mbernste.github.io/_pages/posts.md

 author_profile: true
 ---

-A blog containing tutorials, notes, and insights.
+A blog containing tutorials, notes, and insights on topics in math, statistics, machine learning, computational biology, and pedagogy.
+To view these posts in order that they are published, [click here](https://mbernste.github.io/year-archive/).

-## Teaching
+## Thoughts and insights

 [True understanding is "seeing" in 3D](https://mbernste.github.io/posts/understanding_3d/)